suncoast-devs/intro-to-web-test-drive/README.md

 ## Course Outline

-Over the course, you will be builing a website for a hotel, restaurant, flower shop, or local organization.
+Over the course, you will be builing a website for a hotel, restaurant, flower shop, or beauty salon/barber.
 An example would be creating a clone of [https://sdg-tourism.netlify.com](https://sdg-tourism.netlify.com).
 Use the topic of the day to build out different sections.

+We will be using glitch.com to create your website.
+It is a free service that allows you to create and edit your website in the browser.
+During the last week, we will explore the developer environment and build a project 'from scratch.'

 ### Chapter 1: HTML